2 killed, 12 injured as terrorists target police bus in Kashmir on Parliament Attack anniversary | Politics

 Two policemen were killed and 12 others suffered injuries as terrorists carried out a deadly attack on a bus carrying Jammu and Kashmir Armed Police personnel on the outskirts of Srinagar on Monday -- the 20th anniversary of the Parliament Attack -- officials said.

-The bus came under fire from terrorists in Zewan in Pantha Chowk area this evening, police officials said.
+The bus, carrying 25 police personnel, came under fire from terrorists in Zewan in Pantha Chowk area this evening, police officials said.

 They said at least 14 personnel of the ninth battalion of the Jammu and Kashmir Armed Police sustained injuries in the attack.
 The injured were evacuated to various hospitals where two of them died.
 The deceased included an assistant sub-inspector of the armed police.